Test Score Algorithms for Budgeted Stochastic Utility Maximization: Conclusion and future work

 \section{Conclusion and future work}

-This paper studies the problem of maximizing a stochastic utility function subject to a knapsack constraint.
-We defined the replication test score of an item as a function of the item value and cost and show that our greedy algorithm that is based solely on the estimated values of the replication test scores guarantee a constant factor approximation for a broad class of utility functions.
+We studied a budgeted stochastic utility function maximization problem, where items have independent random values and arbitrary cost values.
+We devised new replication test scores that account for an item's value distribution and cost, and its contribution to a group value.
+We showed a greedy algorithm, whose input only uses estimated values of replication test scores and cost values of items, and the budget value, which guarantees a constant-factor approximation for a broad class of utility functions.
 We also provided a refined analysis to capture the regime of regular item costs and the case of small curvature.
 Lastly, we considered the streaming stochastic utility maximization subject to a knapsack constraint, for which, a slight modification of the greedy algorithm achieves the same approximation guarantee.
-We also derived sufficient sample sizes for estimating the replication test scores, which provide guidelines for practical algorithms, as well as insights into how many observations are needed for given objective functions and budget values.
+We also derived sufficient sample sizes for estimating the replication test scores, which provide guidelines for practical algorithms, as well as insights into how many observations are needed for to achieve a certain approximation guarantee, for a given group valuation function and budget value.
 Our numerical results demonstrate the efficiency of our test score algorithm in a wide range of scenarios.

-For future work, it may be interesting to consider test score algorithms for other classes of utility functions and constraints.
+For future work, it may be interesting to study test score algorithms for other classes of utility functions and constraints.
 For example, it may be of interest to consider profit maximization problems where the objective function is defined as the difference of the utility and the cost.
+Another direction is to consider nonlinear cost functions, unlike our current setting where adding an item incurs a fixed cost.
+As studied by~\cite{nonlinear-cost}, we may assume a non-modular but monotone set function for defining the cost of each group of items.
+The notion of replication test scores naturally extends to non-modular cost functions, so it is an interesting question whether an algorithm based on replication test scores can provide a constant-factor approximation.

-\ACKNOWLEDGMENT{This research is supported, in part, by the Institute for Basic Science (IBS-R029-C1).}
+\ACKNOWLEDGMENT{This research was supported, in part, by the Institute for Basic Science (IBS-R029-C1, IBS-R029-Y2).}

 \begin{APPENDICES}